-Specifically advantageous for automotive environments is the ability to have fast 'turn-on' - in the context of synchronization this means having locked and accurate timing within seconds.
+Specifically advantageous for industrial networks is the ability to have fast 'turn-on' - in the context of synchronization this means having locked and accurate timing within seconds.
+To suit scale and cost requirements, being able to use devices such as 'off-the-shelf' NIC cards that contain lower-cost oscillators is a necessity.

 To facilitate this, gPTP systems use a logical syntonization (frequency alignment) technique, in contrast to the physical syntonization technique used in some other PTP systems.
-This, together with real-time measurement of path and device delays, allows bridge and end-nodes within an automotive system to achieve very fast time alignment.
+This, together with real-time measurement of path and device delays, allows bridge and end-nodes within networks to achieve very fast time alignment.